JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ fix: loops in the `__isa` chain now throw a proper error instead of freezing the app.
 - ☑︎ fix: `a[3]` where `a` is `null` now reliably throws a runtime error.

-## MiniScript (language) v1.6.1

-- ☑︎ bug: map comparisons can erronously report as equal two maps with parallel structures that contain `null` at the same place in both.
-- ☐ bug (command line only): printing a map containing a function reference fails to print FUNCTION() like the C# version.
-- ☐ bug: when entering a `for` loop at the REPL, C++ MiniScript immediately executes the first time through, while C# MiniScript waits until `end for` to execute even once; and with an if block, it'll execute the body even if the condition is false!

 - **Command-line MiniScript v1.6**
   - ☑︎ on launch, adds MS_SCRIPT_DIR and MS_EXE_DIR to the environment variables, as well as MS_IMPORT_PATH if not already defined
   - ☑︎ new `import` intrinsic now searches directories in MS_IMPORT_PATH for the import module and imports them, just like Mini Micro